explorer436/explorer-git-repo/my-vim-notes/myVimNotes.md

 One line that always goes in my .vimrc: set tags=./tags;/
 This will look in the current directory for "tags", and work up the tree towards root until one is found.
-IOW, you can be anywhere in your source tree instead of just the root of it.
+In other words, you can be anywhere in your source tree instead of just the root of it.

 ---